formbricks/AWS-ECS-Deployment/readme.md

 # Overview
 This repository provides the Terraform configuration to deploy and manage the Formbricks application on AWS.
-The infrastructure leverages ECS Fargate, Application Load Balancing, and other essential AWS services to deliver a scalable and reliable environment for the application. #TODO ADD LINK for AWS BLUEPRINTS and acknowledgements
+This project builds on top of the excellent [Amazon ECS Blueprints](https://github.com/aws-ia/ecs-blueprints) developed by the AWS team.
+It leverages ECS Fargate, Application Load Balancing, and other essential AWS services to deliver a scalable and reliable environment for the Formbricks application.

 ## Key Features
 #TODO ADD DAIGRAM HERE
 * **Fargate Workload:** ECS Fargate simplifies container deployment by removing the need to manage EC2 instances.
-* **Mixed Compute (Dedicated and Spot):** Cost-effectiveness with availability guarantees.
+* **Mixed Fargate Compute (Dedicated and Spot):** Cost-effectiveness with availability guarantees.
 * **Application Load Balancing:** Distributes incoming traffic for high availability.
 * **Networking:** Secure and segmented public and private subnets across availability zones.
 * **Service Discovery:** Streamlined communication between services via private DNS.